 People have to go grocery shopping in general, thus this was a semi realistic game to join the other games created by us.

 Retail Therapy is a grocery shopping simulation game.
 In this game, the setting is a grocery store with items on the aisles.
 A shopping list is provided to the user.
 The user needs to use this list and pick up objects from the aisles.

-Once 3 seconds have passed, the object snaps to the controller.
-They then have to go drop it in the cart strategically placed in front of them.
+Once the object is picked up, they then have to go drop it in the cart strategically placed in front of them.
 With the object highlighted, the user will have to stretch their hands forward as if to put their items in the cart.
-The cart will highlight, and after holding it for 3 seconds, the object snaps to the cart.

 With shoulder therapy, the main components include flexion and extension - this is the movement of the arm away from the body, forward and backward respectively.
 With the placement of items in the scene, we enable them to do flexion and extension exercises but with a controller in their hand.

-Jennifer Zoll, the Clinical Director at Neurological Recovery Center, had this to say:
+Jennifer Zoll, the former Clinical Director at Neurological Recovery Center, had this to say:

 “The thing about this application is that it makes the patient reach to grab the objects off of the grocery aisles.
 They need to have a controlled movement while reaching for the object, hover there for a few seconds, and then bring their hand to the cart.
 While doing this, they have to bring it across the midline, which crosses over in the brain and hover over the cart as well.